-This week saw the launch of the Nordic-Baltic Network on Climate, Peace and Security, an initiative anchored in the Climate-related Peace and Security Risks project co-led by SIPRI and NUPI.
+This week saw the launch of the Nordic-Baltic Network on Climate, Peace and Security, an initiative anchored in the Climate-related Peace and Security Risks project co-led by SIPRI and the Norwegian Institute of International Affairs (NUPI).
 The launch took place virtually on 9 June.

-The aim of the network is to create a space for research cooperation and knowledge sharing and to support member states from the region who serve on the UN Security Council and other multilateral and regional bodies.
+The aim of the network is to create a space for research cooperation and knowledge sharing and to support member states from the region who serve on the United Nations Security Council and other multilateral and regional bodies.